A. SUMMARY ADMINISTRATIVE PROCEDURE

-2. Responsibility: All capital P&P assets acquired with USNH funds, including grant funds, are recorded in the USNH general ledger or related subsystems (carried as an asset), and monitored by USNH Accounting Services staff.
+2. Responsibility: All capital P&P assets acquired with USNH funds, including grant funds, are recorded in the USNH general ledger or related subsystems (carried as an asset), and monitored by USNH Property Control staff.

 3. Definition: P&P assets, also referred to as capital assets, include all assets acquired or constructed for use by the operations of USNH with an expected period of use of more than one year.
 USNH classifies its property and plant assets into the following categories for reporting purposes:

 a.
 Land – Vacant parcels acquired by purchase or donation are capitalized at acquisition cost or appraised value.

 i.
 Cost includes the purchase price paid, legal cost, title costs, broker’s fees and other costs incurred to obtain title to the land, or appraised values for donated land.

 ii.
 All land acquisitions will be capitalized in the fiscal year of the purchase or gift.

 iii.
 The value of land assets is not depreciated over time.

 iv.
 The settlement cost for new land purchases should be recorded under the Real Estate Purchases account code (7404A1) and the related closing costs should be recorded under the Real Estate Closing Costs account code (7404A2).

 b.
 Land Improvements – These include items such as landscaping, fencing or sodding for athletic uses that cost $50,000 or more and increase the value of the property.
 These amounts are capitalized at the original cost.